 One very important thing to consider is where to find a lawyer to help you.
 In some cases, you can handle claims yourself but it is highly likely, unless you are experienced in the law yourself, that you’d be able to fight as well for the compensation you deserve.
 A good personal injury solicitor knows just what to put forward to ensure you get the maximum you’re entitled to as per the specifics of your case.
 Here at Advice.co.uk, we can help to provide you a solicitor that not only has experience in the specific area of the law you need, but also one that works with no payment required upfront.

-Sadly, some people refuse to make a claim, and leave themselves financially worse off, because they believe – mistakenly – that they can’t afford the legal fees.
+Sadly, some people refuse to make a claim, and leave themselves financially worse off, because they believe – mistakenly – that they can’t afford the legal fees when claiming for hot tea burn or chemical burn at work compensation.
 The truth is, they need not pay anything out upfront, and only part of their compensation will be used to fund the legal fees after the claim is settled.
 This amount is capped, and you will know what percentage is to be used for your lawyer before you decide to go ahead.
-This means there’s really no risk to your bank balance – as even if your claim doesn’t wind up paying out, you wouldn’t have to pay a legal bill at all.
+This means there’s really no risk to your bank balance with No Win No Fee claims – as even if your claim doesn’t wind up paying out, you wouldn’t have to pay a legal bill at all.
 All the risk in these cases is the lawyer’s so you can be sure they’ll work hard to make sure you – and they – get paid.

 The clue is in the name.
 At Advice.co.uk, we know you want good solid advice you can depend on.
 We also know that despite the information in this guide being comprehensive, there will be questions pertaining to your claim that we could help answer.
 Our advice is free, and comes with absolutely no strings attached.
 You can be sure that if you decide not to take any advice we give you, there will be no issues with that.
 Deciding to make a claim is a very personal thing, so we won’t ever push you into doing something you don’t want to do.